China detains 380 in month-long Xinjiang terror sweep

-China has been toughening its response after a spate of bloody incidents nationwide centered on Xinjiang, the traditional home of the Muslim Uighurs.
+China has been toughening its response after a spate of bloody incidents nationwide centred on Xinjiang, the traditional home of the Muslim Uighurs.

 China has blamed previous attacks on Islamist separatists in the region, who, it says, want to establish an independent state there called East Turkestan.